 Investigation and Determination

-- The office of Security Operations and Systems will maintain the files and records relating to the grievance.
+The office of College Compliance and Ethics will maintain the files and records relating to the grievance.

 Mid will endeavor to maintain the confidentiality of information that is shared throughout the grievance process.
 However, disclosure may be required for the purposes of the fact-finding investigation or in efforts to resolve the grievance.
 In the limited occurrences where disclosures must be made, disclosure will be confined to persons necessary in the fact-finding investigation or to further address the grievance.
 The persons involved will be apprised of the relevance of confidentiality in the process and will be asked to maintain the confidentiality of the Grievant’s identity and information discussed.